-Result-Orientated decisions focus on the outcome of your choices and should be based in logic.
+Result-orientated decisions focus on the outcome of your choices and should be based on logic.
 These decisions can’t be made because you feel like it’s the best choice.
 When it comes to being an entrepreneur you need to make logical decisions after reviewing the facts.

 Sometimes in business, decisions need to be made quickly, you won’t get time to be able to thoroughly consider every option, so you need to be able to adapt and decide in a short amount of time, while ensuring the choice you make has the most positive outcome possible.